Dale Roberts

 It was the first crown for Greece and they would host Eurovision in 2006.

-A dream run of three years for Greece that all started with the Euros that would lead on to Eurovision success as well.
+A dream run of three years for Greece that all started with the Euros that would also lead to Eurovision success.

 Portugal